Go to Reviews.org AU Edition

 - The Cheapest Xfinity Internet Plans (with a price per Mbps analysis)

 - 10 Ways to Speed Up Your Internet

 And don’t forget that your modem and router have a say in what internet speed you get too.

 Xfinity internet prices and plans

 Xfinity internet plans change a bit depending on where you live.
-Here’s a quick look at the different prices and plans Comcast offers in the Northeast, Central US, and in the West.
+Here’s a quick look at the different prices and plans Comcast offers in the Western US.

 Need an easier way to see which Xfinity internet plans are available in your area?
 Try our easy zip check tool.